Pinball: Haunted House

 - Trap Door: There's one beneath the ramp that can send pinballs into the Cellar.

-Stanz: "Venkman, I saw it I saw it I saw it!"In 2014, FarSight Studios released Ghostbusters Pinball, a Freemium Digital Pinball Table for the iOS, Android, and Steam platforms.The game is essentially a rethemed version of Haunted House, replacing the manor of the original with the New York City from the first two Ghostbusters movies.
+Stanz: "Venkman, I saw it I saw it I saw it!"In 2014, FarSight Studios released Ghostbusters Pinball, a Freemium Digital Pinball Table for the iOS and Android platforms.The game is essentially a rethemed version of Haunted House, replacing the manor of the original with the New York City from the first two Ghostbusters movies.
 As part of the crew, players must use the tubes, ramps, and manhole to travel between the City, the Subway, and the Rooftop while building up the Ghost Bonus.
 Raise the Slimer Bumper to reveal the ball lock, start two-ball multiball, then head for the roof to Cross the Streams and destroy the Stay-Puft Marshmallow Man.Players tend to be divided over the game; some pinheads enjoy it even more than the original, thrilled for a way to finally play Haunted House with multiball across all three playfields.
 Others find the execution lacking, citing that the slapdash use of the Ghostbusters license and repetitive music makes it too distracting to be fun.

 Ghostbusters Pinball demonstrates the following tropes: